 Please support BHcare and giveGreater.org.
 Together, we can make a true and measurable difference in thousands of lives!

-For our most vulnerable citizens, immediate access to community-based services, regardless of ability to pay, is absolutely critical to their survival and their ability to change their lives and those of their children for the better.
+For our most vulnerable population, immediate access to community-based services, regardless of ability to pay, is absolutely critical to their recovery.
 BHcare works tirelessly to meet that need and expand services to ensure the greatest level of support and care.
-But the task is not an easy one.

 I have been honored to lend my experience and expertise to help build and strengthen this dynamic and vital organization that continues to make a true and measurable difference to those in crisis.
 Please join me in my commitment to ensuring the stability and longevity of BHcare so that help will always be available to those who need it – when they need it most.